bibbox/app-phenotips-fair/INSTALL-APP.md

 ### Intsallation with BIBBOX

-Pleas fill all fields with appropriate data for the FDP
+Please fill all fields with appropriate data for the FDP

 ![Screenshot00](assets/install-screen-00.png)

 ### Set Up

-* start the application
+* Start the application
-* phenotips will first intitialize its database (can take some minutes)
+* Phenotips will first intitialize its database (can take some minutes)
-* in the distrubution wizard click on **CONTINUE**
+* In the distrubution wizard click on **CONTINUE**

 ![Screenshot01](assets/install-screen-01.png)

-* install the Phenotips Application interface by pressing **INSTALL** (this can take several minutes, up to a hour depending on your internet connectivity)
+* Install the Phenotips Application interface by pressing **INSTALL** (this can take several minutes, up to a hour depending on your internet connectivity)

 ![Screenshot02](assets/install-screen-02.png)

-* press **CONTINUE**.
+* Press **CONTINUE**.
 Further Phenotips components are now downloaded, maybe you run in a timeout, dont worry just login and the download of the components will continue

 * INITIAL-USER:   admin
 * INITIAL-PASWORD admin

-* press **CONTINUE** in some screens and you should arive at
+* Press **CONTINUE** in some screens and you should arive at

 ![Screenshot03](assets/install-screen-03.png)